Sanga cattle: Near-eastern introduction theory

-The current African cattle population derives from three major introductions from Asia: The first cattle introduced into Africa, the humpless longhorn (Bos taurus longifrons) arrived around 5000 BC.
-They were followed by the humpless shorthorn (Bos taurus brachyceros) about 2,500 years later, and finally the humped zebu (Bos indicus) in about 1500 BC.
-Thus Sanga cattle descend firstly from an aurochs domesticated in the Near East.
-After their introduction to Egypt, about eight thousand years ago, they spread all over the Sahara which was then still green, up to West Africa.
-The north African pastoralists interbred their domestic cattle with wild African Aurochs of various regional races, both in the paternal and maternal lines over a long time, which is reflected in the genetic distinctness of Sanga cattle from both European / near Eastern and from Indian Zebu cattle.
-Hereby special adaptations to the African climate and conditions were introduced, that characterise Sanga cattle.
-African taurus are distinguished by having small cervicothoracic humps, that are typical for (wild) Aurochs, instead of the high thoracic humps which characterize the Zebu.
+The current African cattle population derives from three major introductions from Asia: The first cattle introduced into Africa, the humpless longhorn (B. t. longifrons) arrived around 5000 BC.
+They were followed by the humpless shorthorn (B. t. brachyceros) about 2,500 years later, and finally the humped zebu (B. indicus) around 1500 BC.
+Thus, Sanga cattle descend firstly from an aurochs domesticated in the Near East.
+After their introduction to Egypt, about 8000 years ago, they spread all over the Sahara, which was then still green, then to West Africa.
+The North African pastoralists interbred their domestic cattle with wild African aurochs of various regional races, both in the paternal and maternal lines over a long time, which is reflected in the genetic distinctness of Sanga cattle from both European/Near Eastern and from Indian Zebu cattle.
+Hereby special adaptations to the African climate and conditions were introduced that characterize Sanga cattle.
+African taurines are distinguished by having small cervicothoracic humps that are typical for (wild) aurochs, instead of the high thoracic humps that characterize the Zebu.

-Rather than the domesticating of cattle happening in the region of the Tadrart Acacus, it is considered more likely that domesticated cattle were introduced to the region.
+Rather than the domestication of cattle happening in the region of the Tadrart Acacus, domesticated cattle more likely were introduced to the region.
 Cattle are thought to not have entered Africa independently, but rather, are thought to have been brought into Africa by cattle pastoralists.
 By the end of the 8th millennium BP, domesticated cattle are thought to have been brought into the Central Sahara.
 The Central Sahara (e.g., Tin Hanakaten, Tin Torha, Uan Muhuggiag, Uan Tabu) was a major intermediary area for the distribution of domesticated animals from the Eastern Sahara to the Western Sahara.